 On the surface, it stands to reason that alternative bumpers are a safer choice for your little one—and, indeed, they may be.
-However, it is important for parents to remember that few of these products have been independently tested, and no published data currently exists to suggest that they are any safer than traditional bumpers.
+It is important for parents to remember that few of these products have been independently tested, and no published data currently exists to suggest that they are any safer than traditional bumpers.
 Given the current lack of evidence supporting their safety claims and the substantiated, life-threatening risks associated with bumper use, parents should not rely on alternative bumpers to keep their children safe.

 More Research Is Needed

 Although specific products may have gained the admiration and even the recommendation of individual pediatricians and other "experts," the jury is still out on alternative crib bumpers.
 For its part, the AAP is happy to take the “better safe than sorry” approach, maintaining that all bumpers, including those specifically designed to prevent bumper-related death and injury, are best left out of the crib.

 While the idea of your little one bumping their head or trapping an arm or leg may be unpleasant and scary, the experience is not likely to cause them serious injury.
 In fact, it's not likely at all, due to an infant's limited mobility.
 If your baby does make contact with the side of the crib, minor bumps and bruises pose less of a risk than those associated with crib bumpers.

 With any luck, further research may reveal that alternative bumpers are indeed a safe choice, preventing infants from suffering minor injuries while safeguarding them from SIDS-related hazards.
 Until then, a bare crib is the best crib.